SolutionGuidance/psm/CONTRIBUTING.md

 software.
 Your submission should tell us where and how to get it as well as the license that applies to that code.
 We will archive a copy of that code if we accept your pull request.

+## Avoiding Generatable Elements In The Repo

+As a general rule, we try to keep generated elements out of the repository.
+This includes files that result from build processes.
+If we want to memorialize a compiled version of the program, the best way to do that is with tags or to record that information and put the saved version somewhere other than this repository.
+If a file can be generated from the materials in the repository using commonly-available tools, please do not put it in the repository without raising it for discussion.